Defining Catholic Education

 A major priority of St. Mary’s $130 million Defining Moment Comprehensive Campaign is to raise the resources necessary to establish a Center for Catholic Studies.
 While our fundraising is still ongoing, we have already raised millions of dollars.
 These gifts are helping establish a Chair in Catholic Philosophy held by Professor Glenn Hughes, Ph.D., (whose principal role is to host seminars and retreats for lay faculty), a Chair in Catholic Leadership (funded by the Alumni Association) and a Marianist Chair in Catholic Educational Leadership through a $1.5 million gift from the Marianists created with Solma’s assistance.

 Through these gifts and from benefactors Martin Beirne (J.D. ’69) and Kathleen Beirne, Ruben Escobedo (B.B.A. ’60) and Veronica Salazar Escobedo, and Glenn MacTaggart (J.D. ’79, M.A. ’89) and Karla MacTaggart, we are now in position to launch the Center beginning this academic year.
-Alicia Cordoba Tait, D.M.A., joined St. Mary’s University this summer and began leading the Center as the Beirne Director and Professor of Catholic Studies.
+Alicia Cordoba Tait, D.M.A., joined St. Mary’s University this summer and began leading the Center as the Beirne Director.

 Interdisciplinary in scope, the Center will engage students and faculty in every field of study — business and law, science and engineering, and humanities, social sciences and the arts.